smoench/OpenSearchDSL/docs/HowTo/CustomParameters.md

 # How to set custom parameters to your search

-Elasticsearch supports number of custom parameters which can be added to your query.
+OpenSearch supports number of custom parameters which can be added to your query.
 Detailed explanation of each parameter can be found at [official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-body.html#_parameters_5)

 ## Setting `timeout` parameter